 Another way to sell diamonds is online.
 While convenient, online auction sites like Ebay might not offer you the best value, as the people who are bidding on your diamond aren't diamond experts themselves.
 When you have a diamond buyer who isn't an expert and a diamond seller who isn't either, you can imagine that the deal won't reflect the diamond's true value.

-When selling loose diamonds, it is important to remember the 4 c’s-cut, clarity, color, and carat.
-These will be even more important because buyers will only send an offer for the diamonds themselves instead of for diamonds and metal.
+When selling loose diamonds, it is important to remember the 4 Cs - cut, clarity, color, and carat.
+These factors will be even more important when selling a loose diamond because there is no additional metal to influence the price.
 Sellers must ensure their diamonds are clean and ready to be appraised.
 After researching the market value of the diamonds, they will be ready to sell them with confidence.

 Additionally, it would be ideal if you can get a GIA report for your loose diamond.
-This would help for your personal knowlege of the 4 C's of your diamond.
+This would help for your personal knowledge of the 4 Cs of your diamond.
 It would also price your diamond which would make selling your loose diamond easier.

 In addition, sellers should also brush up on the current market prices of diamonds, the tricks and schemes most buyers will impose, and the best tips to selling.